anjalichennupati/Welding-Robot-in-MATLAB/README.md

 # Overview

 This project implements a welding robot in MATLAB using Denavit-Hartenberg (DH) parameters for kinematic modeling.
 The robot performs automated welding, including spot welding and welding along predefined shapes like lines, squares, rectangles, and circles.
+Below is an overview of the analysis, along with sample outputs and results.
+This project was done in Nov' 2022.